-Table~\ref{tab:cityscapes_results} compares the performance of our method with other dynamic methods and non-dynamic efficient segmentation architectures.
-Our method outperforms other dynamic methods, such as Patch Proposal Network~\cite{wu_patch_2020} or the work by Huang et al.~\cite{huang_uncertainty_2019}, by achieving better accuracy at faster inference speeds (FPS) and fewer operations (GMACs).
 We are also competitive with state of the art architectures for fast semantic segmentation, such as BiSeNet~\cite{ferrari_bisenet_2018} or ERFNet~\cite{romera_erfnet_2018}.
 It is worthwhile to note that our proposed dynamic resolution method is complementary to further improvements in network architectures.

 The table also demonstrates the inference speed improvement achieved using our efficient implementation.
 For instance, our method improves the inference speed of SwiftNet-RN50 from 16 FPS to 30 FPS on a GTX 1080 Ti, achieving real-time performance.
-This increase of 84 percent is obtained by reducing the theoretical complexity (GMACs) with 63\%, while the mean IoU is decreased by 1.8\%.
-Finally, the memory usage, being the maximum memory consumption measured during inference over the validation set, indicates that our method also reduces memory consumption by storing low-complexity regions at lower resolution.
+This increase of 84 percent is obtained by reducing the theoretical complexity (GMACs) by 63\%, while the mean IoU is decreased by 1.8\%.
+Memory usage is reported in Table~\ref{tab:memory} as PyTorch's peak allocated memory during inference over the validation set, and indicates that our method also reduces memory consumption by storing low-complexity regions at lower resolution.

-The IoU result per class is provided in Table~\ref{tab:cityscapes_classes}, combined with the percentage of pixels processed in high-resolution for each class.
-Our method mainly processes classes such as road, sky and vegetation in low resolution, whereas rider, motorcycle and bicycle are typically sampled in high resolution.
-Our method adapts the operations to each individual image, and Figure~\ref{fig:cityscapes_distr} shows the distribution of operations per image.
-Qualitative results are shown in Figure~\ref{fig:cityscapes_policy_examples}, visualizing the resolution decisions of the policy network and the respective segmentation output, for $\tau$ set to 0.4 and 0.2.
+Our method adapts the operations to each individual image, and Fig.~\ref{fig:cityscapes_distr} shows the distribution of operations over images.
+Qualitative results are shown in Fig.~\ref{fig:cityscapes_policy_examples}, visualizing the resolution decisions of the policy network and the respective segmentation output, for $\tau$ set to 0.4 and 0.2.
 The policy network, trained with reinforcement learning, properly selects complex regions for high-resolution processing.